erichgess/zmq_example/README.md

 None of these setups will actually result in a calculation being done, because there is no input data to initiate the worker.
 So, you need to tell one of the nodes to "prime" the pump with the `-p/--prime` flag, this will send an initial value to the worker thread and begin the calculation.
-(Multiple nodes can be set to prime the pump)
+(Multiple nodes can be set to prime the pump, the results could be unpredictable with this :) )